jaydenaung/CloudGuard-ShiftLeft-CICD-AWS/README.md

 aws codecommit create-repository --repository-name my-docker-repo --repository-description "My Docker Repo"
 ```

 Then you'll need to do 'git clone your CodeCommit repo' via either SSH or HTTP.
 It'll be an empty repository first.
-(This CodeCommit will be used to host source codes which we will build into a Docker image.)
+(This CodeCommit will be used to host the source codes which we will use to build a Docker image.)
 Then you will need to download the source files (zip) into your local repo [here](https://github.com/jaydenaung/CloudGuard-ShiftLeft-CICD-AWS/blob/main/src.zip)

 - Unzip the source files.
 You'll need to **make sure that "src" folder and Dockerfile are in the same root directory in order for Docker build to work**.
 - Remove the zip file
 - Download the Dockerfile & buildspec.yml

-**So in your CodeCommit local dirctory, you should have the following folder and files**.
+**In your CodeCommit local directory, you should have the following folder and files**.

 1. src (directory where source codes are)
 2. Dockerfile
 3. buildspec.yml (This file isn't needed for Docker image however, it is required to CodeBuild)

 - Then you'll need to do `git init`, `git add -A`, `git commit -m "Your message"` and `git push` (This will upload your local files to  your CodeCommit repository)
-- All the above files should now be uploaded to your CodeCommit repo.
+- Above-mentioned files in your local directory should now be uploaded to your CodeCommit repo.

 > You can also download [shiftleft-binary.zip](https://github.com/jaydenaung/CloudGuard-ShiftLeft-CICD-AWS/blob/main/shiftleft-binary.zip) for shiftleft executables for Windows,Linux and MacOs.